-Welcome to Part One of my make it yourself series!
-This series is going to feature everyday items that you can make yourself.
+Welcome to our make it yourself series!
+We feature everyday items that you can make yourself.
 This saves money, but more importantly, it helps you and your family avoid toxins.
-I won’t get into the details on these posts (maybe on a later post…), but I would suggest doing some research about what is in the products we use, and what it does to your body.
+We don’t get into the scientific details on these posts, but we would suggest doing some research about what is in the products we use everyday, and what it does to your body.

 Here is the first post of this series: homemade baby hygiene items.
-I did a lot of research on these “recipes,” and then tried making them on my own to see which “ingredients” I liked the best.
-I honestly cannot believe how much more I like them than store bought products.
+We did a lot of research on these “recipes,” and then tried making them on my own to see which “ingredients” we liked the best. we honestly cannot believe how much more we like them than store bought products.
 Here they are!:

-Items Needed: 1 roll Viva Brand choose-a-size paper towels (this is not a sponsored post – please don’t use another brand for these, they will be way too scratchy for the baby!), 2.5 cups water, 2 tbsp organic baby wash or liquid baby mild castille soap (I like the soaps from Dr. Bronner’s), 2 tbsp organic baby oil (see recipe for this below) – you can also substitute extra virgin olive oil or coconut oil, 2 capsules Vitamin E, 1 tbsp pure aloe vera, 1 tbsp jojoba oil (this is optional – I love using it in baby products, but the wipes turn out great without it) empty wipes container or food container with a slit cut in the lid
+Items Needed: 1 roll Viva Brand choose-a-size paper towels (this is not a sponsored post – if you use another brand for these make sure they are smooth and too scratchy for the baby!), 2.5 cups water, 2 tbsp organic baby wash or liquid baby mild castille soap (such as the soaps from Dr. Bronner’s), 2 tbsp organic baby oil (see recipe for this below) – you can also substitute extra virgin olive oil or coconut oil, 2 capsules Vitamin E, 1 tbsp pure aloe vera, 1 tbsp jojoba oil (this is optional – we love using it in baby products, but the wipes turn out great without it) empty wipes container or food container with a slit cut in the lid

 - Cut the paper towel roll in half, so that it’s slightly larger than the size of a toilet paper roll